S&P 500 closes down, snapping four-day rally

 “We were pretty overvalued going into this week,” said Chris Zaccarelli, chief investment officer, Independent Advisor Alliance, Charlotte, NC.
 “It’s not surprising to see a pullback.”

-The market has shown remarkable resilience since its late March plunge, and the Nasdaq, S&P 500 and Dow remain within 3%, 9% and 12% of their respective record highs reached in February.
+Still, all three major indexes have shown remarkable resilience since their late March plunge, with the Nasdaq, the S&P 500 and the Dow about 2%, 8% and 11% below their respective record highs reached in February.

 “This market has gone up so far so fast there’s a lot of people saying, ‘I’m going to take a little profit,’” said Jim Paulson, chief investment strategist at The Leuthold Group in Minneapolis.